microsoft/ivy/doc/examples/values.md

 interfaces.

 As an example, consider using an array as a representation of a set.
-Here is the tart of a module that accomplishes that:
+Here is the start of a module that accomplishes that:

     include collections